 In our last blog post we described the pioneering and highly successful transformation of Spanish manufacturing company Irizar.
 Former CEO Koldo Saratxaga led the change and the remarkable story inspired many people around the globe.
-In fact, so many people wanted to witness the radically progressive company with their own eyes that at some point over 4000 people visited Irizar’s factory annually.
-So did all these visits create a viral effect of companies that followed Irizar’s example?
-Did these visitors go back home and change the companies they worked in?
+In fact, so many people wanted to witness the radically progressive company with their own eyes that at some point over 4000 people visited Irizar's factory annually.
+So did all these visits create a viral effect of companies that followed Irizar's example?
+Did these visitors go back home and change the companies the

 Unfortunately not.
 What happened was that many of the visitors just came up with arguments on why this approach would never work in their own company, in their specific environment.
 Koldo became more and more frustrated by the never ending list of excuses.
 At some point in 2005, he decided to prove all these people wrong.
 This is the story of how he transformed over 50 other organizations just like he did with Irizar.

 In 2015, Koldo Saratxaga sets up a company called K2K Emocionando.
 The purpose of the company is to support organizations to implement a "new style of relationships" or ner (derived from the spanish "nuevo estilo de relaciones").
 Ner embodies Koldo's business philosophy of which the most important aspect is the belief in people.
 The belief that people are responsible, sensible, and motivated by nature.
 Leaders should just create an environment for employees to excel.

 Over the last 12 years, Koldo grew his team of rebels to seven.
 Or, as they would put it: "A crazy man taught 6 other crazy men and women".
 And in those 12 years, they have supported 51 clients in their transformation.
 Of those 51 clients, 22 chose to be part of a network called ner group in which their 2700 employees share experiences, successes, and failures of their radically different way of working.